All Episodes

 So you have to turn around and go a different way, which makes you late.

-And it's like, but it's that, imagine that mindset.
+And it's like, but it's that's imagine that.

-But imagine that mindset sort of transposed onto the kind of person who doesn't care, you know, who thinks that doing a U-turn in a 30-ton semi-truck on a busy motorway is, uh, is just, yeah, it'll be fine.
+But imagine that mindset sort of transposed onto the kind of person who doesn't care, you know, who thinks that doing a U-turn in a 30-ton semi-truck on a busy motorway is just, yeah, it'd be fine.

 It's just a guideline.

-Or just, well, don't drive across this antique bridge with more than six tons, because, trust me, it's not going not gonna work bro.
+Or just, well, don't drive across this antique bridge with more than six tons, because trust me, it's not going to work, bro.

 It's like, well, I've got a 38-ton truck.